Shane Bieber: 2024

-Toronto Blue Jays
+Toronto Blue Jays (2025–present)

 On July 31, 2025, the Guardians traded Bieber to the Toronto Blue Jays in exchange for Khal Stephen.
 At the time of the trade, Bieber had been working his way back from Tommy John surgery and had made four rehab starts in the minors.
 On August 22, Bieber was reinstated from the IL and made his debut for the Blue Jays against the Miami Marlins, pitching six innings, giving up one run, and striking out nine batters across 87 pitches.
-Bieber finished the season with a 4–2 record, a 3.57 ERA, and 37 strikeouts in 40⅓ innings across seven starts.
+Bieber finished the season with a 4–2 record, a 3.57 ERA, and 37 strikeouts in 40 1/3 innings across seven starts.

-On October 28, Bieber made his first career World Series start in Game 4 against the Los Angeles Dodgers at Dodger Stadium, allowing just four hits and one run in 5⅓ innings.
+On October 28, Bieber made his first career World Series start in Game 4 against the Los Angeles Dodgers at Dodger Stadium, allowing just four hits and one run in 5 1/3 innings.
 The Blue Jays won the game, with Bieber registering the win.
 He pitched out of the bullpen in Game 7 of the World Series.
 With the score tied 4–4 in the top of the 11th, he allowed the go-ahead home run to Will Smith to give the Dodgers a 5–4 lead and eventual Championship victory.

+Bieber chose to pick up his $16 million option, remaining with the Blue Jays for the 2026 season.
+He was placed to the 60-day injured list on April 13, 2026, due to right elbow inflammation.
+Bieber was activated on June 23.